-- 1. Understand the goals of business communicators in conveying negative news. - 2.
-Compare the strategies and ethics of the direct and indirect plans in communicating negative news. - 3.
+- 1. Understand the strategies of business communicators in conveying negative news... - 2.
+Compare the techniques and ethics of the direct and indirect strategies in communicating unfavorable news. - 3.
 Explain the components of effective negative messages, including opening with a buffer, apologizing, showing empathy, presenting the reasons, cushioning the bad news, and closing pleasantly. - 4.
-Apply effective techniques in refusing typical requests or claims, as well as handling customer bad news in print and online. - 5.
+Apply effective techniques for refusing typical requests or claims, as well as for presenting bad news to customers in print or online. - 5.
 Describe and apply effective techniques for delivering negative news within organizations.